French pâtisserie technique: puff pastry with a single turn

 How to fold puff pastry with a single turn by Le Cordon Bleu Chefs

-In this series of videos, our Chefs are sharing some of the classic French techniques we teach to more than 20,000 students on our programmes around the world each year.
-Next in the series, we show you how to fold puff pastry with a single turn.
+In this series of videos, our chefs are sharing some of the classic French techniques we teach to more than 20,000 students on our programmes around the world each year.
+In the below video we show you how to fold puff pastry with a single turn.
 We also show you just one of the many applications of puff pastry - how to make palmiers.

 300 g butter

 Add your rolled out butter to the bottom of your dough.
 The rolled out butter should be two thirds the length of your dough and 2cm thinner on either side.
 Fold the top third of your dough over the butter, and then fold the bottom third with butter and dough over the first fold.
 Turn your butter and dough inclusion 90 degrees.
 Roll out again into a rectangular shape, repeat these folds and chill for 20 minutes.
 Repeat the same folds five more times chilling for 20 minutes in between turns.
 When you have completed your five further folds, chill in the refrigerator for 30-60 minutes, until firm.

 Remove your dough from the refrigerator, roll out with sugar to a thickness of 2-3mm.
 Crease your rolled out dough at the halfway mark and fold.
 Unfold your dough and take the bottom half of your dough and fold in half to meet the centre crease, repeat with the top half.
 Brush half of the bottom quarter with water and fold up to the quarter crease.
 Take this new fold, brush the top and fold again.
 Repeat this with the top quarter crease.
 Bring these two folded sections in the centre fold and roll flat.
 Fold the two flat folded sections over each other, and roll flat.
 Chill for 30 minutes.

 Cut the dough into 1cm sized pieces.
 Lay onto a buttered baking tray and flatten with the base of your palm.